JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 ```

 After the login, I can execute my script to create a new group in Entra ID.
-Here is _an abbreviated and simplified_ version of the script but you can find the link full script at
+Here is _an abbreviated and simplified_ version of the script but you can find the link to the full script at
 the end of the post:

 ```powershell